agnesdeng/agnesdeng.github.io/content/event/ASC2025/index.md

  # postcode: '94305'
   country: Australia

-summary: Demonstrate the R package mixgb.
+summary: A different talk, a different perspective.
-abstract: 'Multiple imputation is increasingly used in dealing with missing data.
-While some conventional multiple imputation approaches are well studied and have shown empirical validity, they entail limitations in processing large datasets with complex data structure.
-In this talk, we will introduce our R package mixgb​, which implements a scalable multiple imputation framework based on XGBoost, bootstrapping, and predictive mean matching.
-We will also demonstrate some visual diagnostic functions for inspecting multiply imputed values for incomplete variables.'
+abstract: 'Multiple imputation is widely used for handling missing data.
+Traditional methods often require proper model specification to perform well, and can be computationally demanding for large and complex datasets.
+In this talk, I will introduce our R package mixgb, which provides a scalable and automated solution for multiple imputation by leveraging XGBoost, subsampling, and predictive mean matching.
+I will discuss how to evaluate multiple imputation methods using simulation studies and I will demonstrate how our visual diagnostic package vismi can be used to assess imputation quality.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.